realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 Generalization is the deliberate choice to be wrong early rather than right too late.

-To generalize is to say:
+To generalize is to assert:
-> “Many futures are similar enough for action.”
+> Many futures are similar enough for action.

 This is not ignorance.
-It is strategic misrepresentation in service of agency.
+It is strategic distortion in service of intervention.

-All real systems that act under time pressure generalize:
+All systems that act under time pressure generalize:
-- biological evolution
+- evolution
 - nervous systems
 - institutions
-- cultures
+- markets
 - governance

 Not because they are optimal,
 but because waiting for perfect resolution is fatal.

 ---

-## Intervention Requires Misrepresentation
+## Intervention Requires Distortion

 To intervene in a system, an agent must:
 - name processes before they stabilize
 - treat flows as objects
 - assume temporary boundaries
 - act on simplified causal stories

 Ontological purity prevents intervention.